cvcenit/coulomb-project-core-cs11/README.md

 * Restart ('!') - Immediately go back at the start of your journey; Resets the loaded level and undos all progress made.
 * Exit ('Q') - Take some time off from your journey to regroup; Exits the program.

-### Level Creation

-Here are some guides on how to create your own level:

-- Select a tile from the side bar.
-- And select a tile from the grid where you wish to put the tile you selected.
-- Put only one character tile, and at least one mushroom tile.
-- Save under a unique name.

 ## Code Organization

 In this section, you will get to learn about the secrets behind the world of Shroom Raider!